HorizonEmuTeam/Horizon-Emu/README.md

 Then everything is at the discretion of the user.

-* `Dynarec and other emulator's settings:` Moved to environment configuration, works in manual format.
+### Dynarec and other emulator's settings
+Moved to environment configuration, works in manual format.
+### Launch script output
-* `Launch script output:` You can check the operation of the container, and so on.
+You can check the operation of the container, and so on.
+### Terminal
-* `Terminal:` Android console emulator, can use commands like cd, tar, etc.
+Android console emulator, can use commands like cd, tar, etc.

 ## Supported devices